TimH1502/fileshare/README.md

 - **Drag & drop** — drag a file or folder into the terminal to share it instantly (Windows, Linux, macOS)
 - **Manual path entry** — press `m` in the My Shares panel to type a path directly
 - **Folder zip dialog** — when sharing a folder, a popup shows size and file count and asks whether to zip; zipping saves bandwidth for large folders
+- **Parallel zipping** — folders are compressed using all CPU cores (rayon + zlib-ng), reaching speeds comparable to 7-Zip; a live progress bar in the log updates in-place without spamming new lines
 - **HTTPS browser UI** — open `https://<your-ip>:7777` from any device on the network; plain HTTP on port 7778 redirects automatically to HTTPS
 - **Web upload** — drag files onto the browser UI or use the file picker to upload directly to the sharing host
 - **Web delete** — remove a share from the browser UI with the Delete button (file on disk is untouched)